pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/vpc.md

 only use 2 of them when allocating subnets and the associated gateways.
 This provides fault tolerance between two zones at a reasonable cost.

 All regions support at least 3 availability zones, but many of them support more.
 If you'd like to improve the fault tolerance of your configuration, override this with the `numberOfAvailabilityZones` argument:

-{{< chooser language "typescript,python,csharp,yaml" / >}}
+{{< chooser language "typescript,python,go,csharp,java,yaml" / >}}

 {{% choosable language typescript %}}